 If you decide to conduct a trial outside your home country you will have to plan for costs associated with shipping an importation, international travel, etc.

 Every trial is different.
-It is almost impossible for me to give you an approximated cost per patient without reading the protocol, identifying the schedule of events, putting together a budget grid, and contacting sites in Colombia.
-This will give you an accurate idea of actual costs so that you have realistic expectations in Colombia.
+It is almost impossible for anybody to give you an approximated cost per patient in Colombia without reading the protocol, identifying the schedule of events on it, putting together a budget grid, and contacting sites in Colombia for pricing.

-I have been involved with trials in Colombia that range from $2,000 to $20,000 per patient in different therapeutic areas involving drugs and medical devices.
+We have been involved with trials in Colombia that range from $2,000 to $20,000 per patient in different therapeutic areas involving drugs and medical devices.
 Every trial is totally different from the other.
-All I can give you at this point (based on my own experience and from gathering international data) is approximated percentages of the savings that you will have when conducting a comparable trial in the US vs in Colombia.
+All we can give you at this point (based on our own experience and from gathering international data) is approximated percentages of the savings that you will have when conducting a comparable trial in the US vs in Colombia.

-What’s customary in industry-initiated trials is that the sponsor firsts presents a draft/proposed budget to a site (the sponsor sometimes hires the services of the CRO to create this budget), and then waits for the site to respond with a counteroffer.
-When you present a site a proposed budget, the site will look at it and will determine if it is willing to conduct the trial at your proposed fees or not; here is when the ping-pong game of budget negotiations begin until both parties agree on a final agreed-upon study budget that will be the genesis of a clinical trial agreement between the two.
+What’s customary in IST is that the sponsor firsts presents a draft/proposed budget to a site (the sponsor sometimes hires the services of the CRO to create this budget), and then waits for the site to respond with a counteroffer.
+When you present a site a proposed budget, the site will look at it and will determine if it is willing to conduct the trial at your proposed prices or not; here is when the ping-pong game of budget negotiations begin until both parties agree on a final agreed-upon study budget that will be the genesis of a clinical trial agreement between the sponsor and the site.